Call for Research Proposals 2026 – Exposum Institute: Exposome and Behavior

 The evaluation of letters of intent will focus on the nature of the exhibition (or, more accurately, exhibitions) under study, the originality of the research question, the spatial and temporal scope of the study, and the methodological relevance.
 Preference will be given to projects whose results have the potential to influence human behavior.

 Letters of intent will be evaluated and ranked collectively by all members of the three councils of the ExposUM Institute.
-The shortlist will then include the 14 highest-ranked standard projects and the 14 highest-ranked exploratory projects (this is the initial target, but it may be adjusted by the COSS depending on the relative quality of the projects actually received in each category).
+The shortlist will then consist of the 14 highest-ranked standard projects and the 14 highest-ranked exploratory projects (this is the initial target, but it may be adjusted by the COSS depending on the relative quality of the projects actually received in each category).

 Evaluation and Selection of Complete Projects